-4.4.
+4.2.
 Orient: The Path Computation Engine

-RAW separates the path computation time scale at which a complex path is recomputed from the path selection time scale at which the forwarding decision is taken for one or a few packets (see in Section 3.2).
+RAW separates the long time scale at which a Track is elaborated and installed, from the short time scale at which the forwarding decision is taken for one or a few packets (see in Section 2.3) that will experience the same path until the network conditions evolve and another patyh is selected within the same Track.

-The path computation is out of scope, but RAW expects that the Controller plane protocol that installs the Track also provides related knowledge in the form of meta data about the links, segments and possible subTracks.
+The Track computation is out of scope, but RAW expects that the Controller plane protocol that installs the Track also provides related knowledge in the form of meta data about the links, segments and possible subTracks.
 That meta data can be a pre-digested statistical model, and may include prediction of future flaps and packet loss, as well as recommended actions when that happens.